Bug report #3170

 Revision 6dc7deed

-Added by Giuseppe Sucameli over 12 years ago
+Added by Giuseppe Sucameli almost 13 years ago

 [BACKPORT] Enable path to pymods in GdalTools settings dialog and automatically set default OSX environment (fix #3170)